The Success and Failure of Consumer Boycotts

 Many Consumers Are Brand Loyal

 Consumers can decide to stop purchasing products or services from a specific company because they disagree with a new policy.
-But they also tend to have fickle commitments, so most boycotts don't last very long.
-The financial impact of a boycott can result in the loss of billions of dollars in sales.
+But many people also have fickle commitments, so most boycotts don't last very long.
+However, if the goal is to create a negative financial impact and the movement is widespread, a boycott can result in the loss of billions of dollars in sales.

 Have you participated in a long-term boycott, that caused a company to change a policy?